Rue d'Aerschot

-Rue d'Aerschot is close to Brussels' city centre, and is adjacent to the financial and business district, where the Brussels World Trade Center is located.
-The street is located on the edge of the Turkish Quarter, and next to Brussels-North Station, one of the three main train stations in Brussels.
+The Rue d'Aerschot is close to Brussels' city centre, and is adjacent to the Northern Quarter business district (also called Little Manhattan), where the World Trade Center (WTC) is located.
+The street is located on the edge of the Turkish Quarter, and next to Brussels-North railway station, one of the city's three main train stations.
 The station's buildings and tracks occupy the whole western side of the street.
-The rear entrance of the neoclassical Church of Saints John and Nicholas is also located on the street.
+The rear entrance of the neoclassical Church of St. John and St. Nicholas is also located on the street.